61st Annual Conference On Intellectual Property Law

 Christopher M. Cauble, Harness IP, Frisco, TX

-Brianna Hinojosa-Smith, Plano, TX
+Brianna Hinojosa-Smith, Yum!
+Brands, Plano, TX

 Jayne Piana, Fletcher Yoder, P.C., Houston, TX